joshuar/go-hass-agent/README.md

   laptop/desktop.
 For example, you could set your lights dim or activate a scene when you are gaming.
-- With your laptop plugged into a smart plug that is also controlled by Home Assistant, turn the smart plug on/off based on the laptop battery charge to force a full charge/discharge cycle of the battery, extending its life over leaving it constantly charged.
+- With your laptop plugged into a smart plug that is also controlled by Home Assistant, turn the smart plug on/off based on the battery charge to force a full charge/discharge cycle of the battery, extending its life over leaving it constantly charged.
 - Like on mobile devices, create automations based on the location of your